Southeast Community Information

 Representatives from the Shapiro Administration, including PEMA and DEP, remain on site and are coordinating with township and county responders to help monitor air and water quality.
 Governor Shapiro has been actively engaged with local authorities and continues to be in touch with leaders in Abington.

-DEP Emergency Response Team personnel remain on site.
+DEP's Emergency Response Team personnel remained on site through March 6, 2025.
 SPS is actively pumping water used to put out the fire into holding tanks to prevent any material from entering Tookany Creek.
-The wastewater treatment facility on site is still operational and unaffected by the fire, and will be utilized to treat the fire water before it is sent to PWD for disposal.
+The wastewater treatment facility on site is still operational and unaffected by the fire, and will be utilized to treat the fire water before it is sent to the Philadelphia Water Department (PWD) for disposal.

 There remain no concerns for air quality or drinking water.

-The fire has largely been extinguished.
-Firefighters continue to address remaining hot spots and prevent further flare ups.
-Once the fire has been fully extinguished, emergency response operations demobilized, and the building cleared for entry, DEP will initiate follow-up inspections.
-Both DEP and DEP-certified third-party inspectors will assess the facility's storage tanks, ensure the proper disposal of any remaining chemicals and debris, supervise the removal of asbestos, and collaborate with SPS on the development of future plans for the site.
+The fire has been extinguished.
+Now that the fire has been fully extinguished, emergency response operations will demobilize, and the building will be cleared for entry.
+DEP initiated follow-up inspections.
+Both DEP and DEP-certified third-party inspectors assessed the facility's storage tanks, to ensure the proper disposal of any remaining chemicals and debris, supervise the removal of asbestos, and collaborate with SPS on the development of future plans for the site.

 Water Quality

 Drinking water supplies are not at risk.
-Samples taken from the Delaware River did not detect any chemicals of concern.
-DEP and Philadelphia Water Department continue to monitor the creek and river.
+Samples taken from the confluence with the Delaware River did not detect any chemicals of concern.
+DEP and PWD continue to monitor the creek and river.

-DEP and the Philadelphia Water Department (PWD) have conducted initial sampling of Tookany Creek; preliminary samples collected by DEP indicated low levels of chemicals of concern were found in the creek immediately downstream of the fire.
-DEP re-sampled the creek on February 19, 2025; testing will be ongoing for as long as needed and DEP will provide updates as testing occurs.
+On February 18, 2025, DEP and PWD conducted initial sampling of Tookany Creek; preliminary samples collected by DEP indicated low levels of chemicals of concern were found in the creek immediately downstream of the fire.
+DEP re-sampled the creek on February 19, 2025.
+For results, see February 18-19, 2025, DEP CN Sampling Results (PDF) and February 18-19, 2025, DEP VOC Sampling Results (PDF).
+Moving forward, SPS technologies will be conducting long-term monitoring with DEP oversight.
+SPS posts the results of their water monitoring here: SPS Updates - Water Monitoring.

 There are no drinking water intakes from Tookany Creek downstream of the fire.
 The nearest drinking water intake is several miles upstream of the confluence of Tookany Creek and the Delaware River.
 PWD is monitoring the situation and will take action if necessary.